Will My Personal Injury Claim go to Court?

 • If the insurers decide that the defendant’s chances of successfully defending the claim are low then they will be keen to explore offers in settlement with a view to finalising matters without issuing court proceedings.

-Why might a Personal Injury Claim go to Court?
+Why Is My Personal Injury Claim Going to Court?

 Most compensation claims proceed to a final Court Hearing if there is a fundamental dispute in relation to liability and where the Claimant’s liability arguments are perceived to be weak.